JohnGlendening/D3-Challenge/README.md

 ![Newsroom](https://media.giphy.com/media/v2xIous7mnEYg/giphy.gif)

+Note: You'll need to use python -m http.server to run the visualization.
+This will host the page at localhost:8000 in your web browser.
+Or you can do what I do and use Live Server to open the page quicker and easier.

 ## Background

 Welcome to the newsroom!
 You've just accepted a data visualization position for a major metro paper.
 You're tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.